 The 903 is totally expandable too, so you won't outgrow it.
 Schafer also guarantees the memory module itself for FIVE YEARS.
-Try to too that:
+Try to top that, another exclusive from SChafel

 There's a lot more you should know about the Schafer 903.
 Give a call now, or write for details today.
-Find out why the Schafer 903 is the one-and-only incredible Time Machine.
+Find out why the Schafer 903 is the one-and-only incredible Time Machine...